 The Vigors Family

 Sir Wilfred was a famous explorer and writer who is best known for his travelogue, ‘Arabian Sands’.
-His first cousin was Stephen Ward, an Osteopath, was a central figure in the 1963 Profumo affair.
-This affair would eventually bring down the Conservative government and was a scandal at the time.
+His first cousin was the Osteopath Stephen Ward, a central figure in the 1963 Profumo affair.
+This affair would eventually bring down the Conservative government, and was a scandal at the time.

 When you visit Burgage you will admire the bow window from the back lawn.
 From this window there is a beautiful view over the River Barrow with Mount Leinster in the distance.
 This view is reputed to be the inspiration for the famous hymn “All Things Bright and Beautiful” written by Fanny Alexander during a visit to the house in the summer of 1848.

-If you want to read more about Burgage & Carlow history in general you can find out more here https://carlowhistorical.com/
+If you want to read more about Burgage & Carlow’s history in general you can find out more here https://carlowhistorical.com/